XC Training System

 You, the coach, need to have a plan in place so they can come in with “no prior training” and stay injury-free all fall.

-The middle school training we’ll discuss includes speed development workouts, playing games like ultimate frisbee, and doing a lot of post-run work (which can be done as games/challenges).
+The middle school training plan we’ll discuss includes speed development workouts, playing games like ultimate frisbee, and doing a lot of post-run work (which can be done as games/challenges).

 Back in the day, cross country practice consisted of half-hearted static stretching, a run, and two strides to finish the day.
 That’s nowhere near an ideal practice, for many reasons, the biggest being that there is no work that improves (or maintains) athleticism.
 We won’t waste time at practice, but as you’ll see below, we can get a lot of training in during a 30-45-60 minute practice without doing a lot of running and while having fun!